 30g sugar (preferably organic golden castor sugar)

 Place ingredients in a glass kilner jar & stir with a wooden spoon

 Leave jar at room temperature for around 2 days (48 hours).
-During the fermentation process, the sugar converts to fructose and after around 3 or 4 days, all the sugar should have been metabolised.
+During the fermentation process, the yeast breaks down the sugars and the bacteria converts the sugars into lactic acid.
+After around 3 or 4 days, all the sugar should have been metabolised.

 Strain the liquid using a plastic sieve